formabble/releases/docs/docs/shards/shards/General/ParseFloat.md

 </div>

-Converts the string representation of a number to a floating-point number equivalent.
+Converts the string representation of a number to its floating-point number equivalent.

 ## Examples